AntonCharnichenka/GuessingGame/README.md

 # Guessing game written in Rust

+## Requirements
+You should have Rust compiler and Cargo build and dependencies tool

 ## Installation
+1. Clone the source code to the local directory
+2. Navigate to the local directory containint the game source code
-Build and run the game using the following command:
+2. Build and run the game using the following command:
 ```bash
 cargo run
 ```